Lower Bay State Road

 Area Director, Danielsen Residences

 I was born and raised near a small lake in Central Maine.
-Following several years of working for a United States Senator and later operating a small business in south central Maine, I came to study at Boston University, as a first generation non-traditional student.
-I completed my undergraduate degree in the College of Liberal Arts (now the College of Arts & Sciences), where I majored in psychology, with a minor in religion.
-I was fortunate to spend a semester studying abroad and spending time on a kibbutz.
-I attended the University of Haifa (ISREAL) in a National Honors Program in Psychology and also spent a week in Poland participating in the “March of the Living”.
+Following several years of working for a United States Senator and later operating a small business in south central Maine, I came to study at Boston University.
+As a first generation non-traditional student, I completed my undergraduate degree in the College of Liberal Arts (now the College of Arts & Sciences) and I majored in psychology, with a minor in religion.
+I was fortunate to spend a semester studying abroad and spending some time on a kibbutz.
+I attended the University of Haifa (ISREAL) in a National Honors Program in Psychology and I also spent a week in Poland participating in the “March of the Living”.
 I pursued graduate studies in counseling and education.
-I completed a clinical internship at McLean Hospital in Belmont and then served on McLean’s counseling staff for three years.
+I completed a clinical internship at McLean Hospital in Belmont, Massachusetts and then served on their clinical counseling staff for three years.
 I joined the Boston University Residence Life team in 1995.
-In my tenure at BU I have worked in each residential campus, working as a Resident Director, Residence & Cluster Director, Area Director.
-Beginning this fall I look forward to also sharing part of my work week with my colleagues in the Residential Education Office.
-I enjoy getting to know my students, student staff and student leaders.
-I encourage them to drop in by my office to check in and let me know how they are making the most out of their time at Boston University.
-When not at BU, I enjoy reading, photography, traveling, spending quality time with family in Maine, and sharing in the lives of my nieces and nephews.
+In my tenure at BU including summer terms, I have worked in each residential campus; working as a Resident Director, Residence & Cluster Director, and currently serving as the Area Director for the Danielsen residences.
+I split my week and work on projects with my colleagues in the Residential Education Office.
+I enjoy getting to know my students, and help them make the most of their experiences at BU.
+When not at BU, I enjoy traveling, spending quality time with family, and sharing in the lives of my nieces and nephews.
 You will often find me by a body of water.
-Please feel free to stop by my office to visit.
+Please feel free to stop by my office to say hi!

 Residence Hall Director, Myles Standish Hall and Annex